logo

 Portfolio performance

 Finding a platform that is low cost won't benefit you unless it is still a viable place to grow your wealth.
-In some instances, ready-made portfolios have woefully underperformed.
+In some instances, A ready-made portfolio is a pre-made collection of investments that have been put together by investment experts.
+They are designed to be a simple option for those who don’t want to choose individual stocks or funds for themselves.ready-made portfoliosinfo have woefully underperformed.

 For a detailed breakdown of portfolio performance check out our independent ready-made portfolio performance tables.